 Living Matter and Microfluidics Group

-Welcome to the Living Matter and Microfluidics Research Group, led by Praneet Prakash, an Assistant Professor at the Kotak School of Sustainability, IIT Kanpur, exploring the physics of living and active matter in the context of sustainability and the environment.
+Welcome to the Living Matter and Microfluidics Research Group, led by Praneet Prakash, an Assistant Professor at the Indian Institute of Technology Kanpur.

 Before joining IIT Kanpur, I was a Postdoctoral Researcher in the group of Prof. Ray Goldstein at the Department of Applied Mathematics and Theoretical Physics (DAMTP), University of Cambridge.
 I received my M.Tech. and Ph.D. from the Indian Institute of Science, Bangalore, and was a Newton-Bhabha Researcher at the Cavendish Laboratory, University of Cambridge.
 My undergraduate education is in Physics from the Department of Atomic Energy, Centre for Excellence in Basic Sciences, Mumbai.

-Our group studies microscopic living matter including algae, bacteria, plankton, and bioinspired active matter that continuously consume energy to move, interact, and self-organize.
-We employ advanced imaging, microfluidics engineering, and data-driven modeling to uncover the principles underlying these active systems.
-A central goal is to design adaptive, sustainable matter and develop microfluidic solutions for challenges such as climate change, global warming, and emerging water pollutants like microplastics.
+Our group studies dynamics of microscopic living matter such as algae, bacteria, plankton, and bioinspired active matter.
+We employ advanced imaging, microfluidics engineering, and AI based data-driven modeling to uncover the role of living matter in environmental processes.
+A core objective is to translate the insights into engineering sustainable solutions for global warming, climate change, and emerging water pollutants.

 We currently have openings for PhD and Postdoctoral positions.
 Students with background in physics and engineering disciplines are welcome.
 Write to us at: praneet@iitk.ac.in

-Research in our lab will contribute to the following UN Sustainable Development Goals.
+Research in our lab will contribute to the following UN SustainableĀ Development Goals.